NanomatchGmbH/nanoscope-docs/docs/source/getting_started/quick_start.rst

     1. **MolPrep**.

-        * Set the `Input Molecule File` file: select the molecule you created above.
+        * Set the `Input Molecule File`: select the molecule you created above.
         * Adjust other settings as shown below.

         .. figure:: quick_start/quick_start_molprep.png